oneapi-src/oneAPI-samples/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:
 Links and Details can be found in the samples WG Teams Files.
 Please mark as 'X' for those done and 'NA' for not applicable.
-- [ ] Review sample design with domain expert
+- [ ] Review sample design with domain reviewers https://github.com/oneapi-src/oneAPI-samples/wiki/Reviewers-and-Domain-Experts
 - [ ] Implement coding guidelines and ensure code quality.
 - [ ] Adhere to sample.json specification. https://github.com/oneapi-src/oneAPI-samples/wiki/sample-json-specification
 - [ ] Run jsonlint on sample.json to verify json syntax. www.jsonlint.com